COVID-19 recoveries surpass new cases - The Scoop

 The three largest active clusters are in Belait district, according to health ministry figures.

-Champion 7 oil field and related vessels is the largest active cluster with 346 cases, followed by Chung Hua Middle School Kuala Belait and Institute of Brunei Technical Education Kuala Belait campus with 287 and 72 infections, respectively.
+Champion 7 oil field and related vessels is the largest active cluster with 346 cases, followed by Chung Hua Middle School Kuala Belait with 287 cases and Institute of Brunei Technical Education Kuala Belait campus with 72 infections.

 Since the second wave began three weeks ago, the number of active cases declined for the first time to 1,794.
 The overall COVID-19 tally reached 2,641.